unitedstates/congress/README.md

 	./run bill_versions --congress=112
 	data/112/bills/hjres/hjres6/text-versions/ih.json

+Use this JSON file to determine which is the most recent text version if you want to find the most recent text of a bill.

-Back on the fdsys scraper, the stored files for other collections (besides bills) are stored in a more generic way: in data/fdsys/COLLECTION/YEAR/PKGID.
+Back on the fdsys scraper, the stored files for other collections (besides bills) are organized in a more generic way: in data/fdsys/COLLECTION/YEAR/PKGID.
 The PKGID is the package identifier for the file on FDSys.
 For instance:

 	./run fdsys --collections=STATUTE --year=1982 --store=mods
 	data/fdsys/STATUTE/1982/STATUTE-96/mods.xml